Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 -   `callId` **[string][5]** ID of the call being acted on.
 -   `otherCallId` **[string][5]** ID of the other call being acted on.

+### directTransfer

+Performs a "direct" transfer on a call (also known as an unannounced or blind transfer).
+This allows the current user to transfer the remote participant of a call to another user, similar to a "forward" operation.

+The specified call must be locally held.
+The "destination" user will receive an incoming call, and when answered, they will be connected with the remote participant of the specified call.
+The current user's call will be ended after the operation.

+**Parameters**

+-   `callId` **[string][5]** ID of the call being acted on.
+-   `destination` **(UserID | PhoneNumber)** The destination to transfer the call to.

 ### join